dk107dk/cdocs/README.md

 ```
 An endpoint implementation might want to search certain trees based on the locale of the request, a version name, a product name, an author, etc.

 An SPA might use the endpoint to pull docs or labels for context sensitive help, UI labels, internationalization, etc. by converting its router's current route to docpath.
-A route like ```/teams/124/projects/15/todos``` might be converted to ```/teams/projects/todos``` using something like:
+A route like ```/teams/124/projects/15/todos``` might be converted to ```/teams/projects/todos``` to get UI labels and tooltips using something like:
 ```
   getDocpathFromRoute(route) {
         let parts = route.split("/")